Graduate Schools and Fellowships in Mathematics

 Further Information and Advice

-For further information and advise about graduate programs and fellowships in mathematics, please talk to the Director of Undergraduate Studies, Professor Peter Kronheimer, your faculty advisor or the House Fellowship Advisor.
+For further information and advise about graduate programs and fellowships in mathematics, please talk to the Director of Undergraduate Studies, Professor Jacob Lurie, your faculty advisor or the House Fellowship Advisor.
 They can greatly assist you in determining what recommendations and information outlined here applies in your case, and may help you get more information.
 And watch for advertisements from fellowships and graduate programs on the undergraduate bulletin boards.